3r1/arma-resources/README.md

 Over time this will contain everything I have made for Armagetron Advanced (Retroycycles on Steam).

-For the moment, I will just upload my first cycle model as .zip files are highly stigmatized(and rightly so) for data sharing on discord.
+cockpits            my cockpits (that will not work properly if added to arma resources) images              images regarding material related to this repository simply-ludicrous    my first cycle model

 ![image of cycle model](/images/cycle-first.png)